Web development projects

 Philly Bike History 🚲

 Put simply, the challenge was to create an app that would continuously gather both weather and Indego bike station data (the Philadelphia bike share system), then make it available via a new API.
-The full requirements are in the README of the repo linked above.
+The final step was to add a Vue front end.
+I kept this very basic (frankly as I was ready to move onto other projects), but using the Vue wrapper for Chart.js was an interesting exercise as well.
+The full requirements are in the README file.

 I do support on legacy websites every day.
 That often being asked to diagnose or change something that someone noticed on a specific page of a website–work that I do running a local version of the website.
 Most humans (like me before today) would click into the address bar, copy the URL path (the URL after the domain), and paste it after